masoncfrancis/limitr/README.md

 #### Using the executable

-Releases are available on the [releases page](https://github.com/BeehiveBroadband/limitr/releases).
+You can download the executable on the [releases page](https://github.com/BeehiveBroadband/limitr/releases).
 Download the appropriate release for your system and run the executable.

 ```shell